teal-language/tl/docs/src/macros.md

 -- also supported: local type m = require("macros")

 m.double!(print("hi"))
+m.Helper.side!(print("there"))
 ```

-If a macro is attached to a non-root record, keep the owner path:
+If a macro is attached to a non-root record, that record must actually be
+nested under the returned record.
+Keep the owner path when invoking it:
 `m.Helper.side!()`.

 ## Invoking a macro